 Germination timing based on current soil temperature readings from your nearest monitoring station.

-The 2-inch soil temperature near Denver, CO is currently 60.8°F (59.5°F at 4 inches), measured at the Boulder 14 W monitoring station (42.2 mi away).
+The 2-inch soil temperature near Denver, CO is currently 57.2°F (57.4°F at 4 inches), measured in the ground at the Boulder 14 W monitoring station (42.2 mi away).
+That is about 3°F cooler than typical for this date.

 Based on long-term station averages, the 2-inch soil near Denver typically crosses the cool-season seeding threshold (50°F) around June 7.
 Use these dates as a starting guide, but always confirm with a current soil thermometer reading.

-These windows are computed from Denver's multi-year soil-temperature climatology and NOAA frost normals, so they reflect this location rather than a regional average.
+These windows are computed from Denver's multi-year soil-temperature climatology and NOAA 1991-2020 frost normals, so they reflect this location rather than a regional average.
 Treat them as a starting plan and confirm with current readings.

 Typical 2-inch soil temperature by month near Denver, from multi-year station averages, with the seeding verdict for each grass family.
 Confirm against the current reading above before you put seed down.